 Where are they now?
-Team GB’s XI from their 2012 Olympics opener
+Team GB’s XI from the 2012 Olympics first game

 On July 26, 2012, Team GB kicked off their London Olympics campaign with a 1-1 draw to Senegal.
 It was a summer where football was relegated from national obsession to part-time sideshow.